 Use both hands on the steering wheel when driving over a nasty pothole.
 This way you can keep your vehicle from suddenly pulling in a surprise direction or into another lane, causing an accident.

 Potholes may not always be avoidable, but you can avoid paying too much for your premiums by making sure you’re getting the best rate on your auto insurance.
-Why not get a free auto insurance quote today?
+Call Freeway Insurance at (800) 777-5620 to speak with an experience agent to get a free quote.
+You can also get your auto insurance quote online.